Throupy/staticblog/content/blog/2023-07-05-tryhackme-the-marketplace-writeup.md

   (michael) NOPASSWD: /opt/backups/backup.sh
 ```

- This tells us that our user (jake) can run the bash script at `/opt/backups/backup.sh` as the user `michael`
+ This command allowed me to see that my user (jake) can run the bash script at `/opt/backups/backup.sh` as the user `michael`

+## Privilege Escalation via Exploitation of `tar` Command

-Let's take a look at the bash script:
+I decided to look further into the bash script located at `/opt/backups/backup.sh`

 ```shell
 jake@10.10.15.67:/opt/backups$ cat backup.sh